 3. Sex, Sex, Sex

 This society is completely saturated in sexual innuendo that reaches all the way down to the elementary level.
 We all have our own opinions about sex, including when and where it’s appropriate.
 However, at the very least, I think most parents would agree they don’t want their children sexually active before they are emotionally mature.
 The Department of Health and Human Services reports that 71 percent of pregnant teens have no dad present in their lives.
-Most teenage girls that are sexually active are looking for something far deeper than what their hormones are screaming.
-They will find no shortage of young men eager to give them the illusion they can find it in them.
+Most teenage girls who are sexually active are looking for something far deeper than what their hormones are telling them to settle for.
+They will find no shortage of young men eager to let them settle for it.

 The statistics are questionable on this subject.
 However, there is ample documentation and psychological study that both show that the factor of an absent dad plays a major role in substance abuse.
 Again, plenty of kids with involved dads are out there smoking, drinking, and using a variety of drugs.
 The increased odds due to an absent dad stem mostly from the feeling of abandonment.
 It’s like a wrecking ball.
-When dad leaves and abdicates his role, abandonment issues spread throughout the family like a deadly plague.
+When Dad leaves, abandonment issues spread throughout the family like a deadly plague.
 The use of drugs is an attempt to escape.
 We have a responsibility to provide kids with a place to run to and take sanctuary.